MCFpy/mcf/docs/mcf_quickstart.md

 ```python
 print(results.keys())
 ```
 Variables without the *_df* suffix are lists or numpy arrays.
 Variables with the *_df* suffix are pandas DataFrames.
-The *iate_pred_df* contains the the IATEs, and the estimated potential outcomes, which you can use later on for an optimal policy analysis.
+The *iate_pred_df* contains the IATEs, and the estimated potential outcomes, which you can use later on for an optimal policy analysis.

 For the analysis of the IATEs from prediction, such as information on cluster membership as implied by the k-means analysis, type